+We are sharing the very best bath bomb and bath fizzy diy's.
+Bath bombs are one of those bath time treats that people are crazy over.
+And it's super fun and easy to make your own bath bombs.
 Ever since I was given a bath bomb as a gift many years ago, I was hooked.
-I thought the addiction would end there but then I started to make my own bath bombs and that was it!
+I thought the addiction would end there but then I started to make my own bath bombs at home and that was it!
 I was in bath bomb bliss.
 My house smells so good after a bath bomb making session.
-It is also just a really pleasant way to spend the afternoon.
+It is also a really pleasant way to spend the afternoon.

 Making a perfect bath bomb takes practice, please keep this in mind.
 You have to adjust the ingredients depending on how much moisture is in the air.
 Too much moisture and you will get strange little bumps on your bath bombs and not enough moisture will cause your bath bombs to be crumbly.
 Here is a basic bath bomb recipe to start out with.
 This recipe can be doubled or tripled to make larger batches as gifts, to sell, to fill a gorgeous basket with or to have on the edge of your tub for decoration.
 Here we go!

 1 cup baking soda